-The amount of employment land provided comes from SESPLAN.
-Allocation of sites across East Lothian should benefit people of working age most as it is them who will be accessing employment opportunities.
-It should particularly benefit people with reduced ability to travel (disabled people, women, younger people, people on lower incomes) by supporting local employment.
-Allocating the majority of employment land (and protecting that existing) should benefit people in low SIMD areas as they are closer than average to some of these sites, yet not close enough to experience adverse amenity affects.
+The amount of employment land provided is set by SESPlan.
+Allocation of sites across East Lothian should benefit people of working age most as it is they who will be accessing employment opportunities.
+It should particularly benefit people with reduced ability to travel (disabled people, women, younger people, people on lower incomes) by supporting local employment in a range of locations.
+Allocating employment land (and restricting change of use of existing employment land) should benefit people in low SIMD areas as they are closer than average to some of these sites, yet not close enough to experience adverse amenity affects.

 No sites are allocated in rural areas so people there may have fewer employment opportunities without travelling.
+However ELLDP Policy DC1 supports appropriate business use in the countryside.
 The positive aspect of this is the absence of potential impacts from employment uses.
-ELLDP policy supports appropriate business use in the countryside.